 - Dream Team: When The Cure's Robert Smith joined the band as a guitarist.

 - Eerie Pale-Skinned Brunette: Siouxsie, Robert Smith, and John Carruthers.

-- Exactly What It Says on the Tin: from the lyrics of the aforementioned "Slowdive"
+- Exactly What It Says on the Tin; From the lyrics of "Slowdive:""It's slowdiveWhen you dive slow."

-- Long Runner Line Up: Played straight and averted at the same time.
-While they did go through a lot of lineup changes, mostly guitarists, the core members of the band were the same for nearly all the 17 years of their run: Siouxsie, Steven Severin (the founding members) and drummer Budgie.
+- Long-Runner Line-up: The core members of the band were the same for nearly all the 17 years of their run: Siouxsie, Steven Severin (the founding members) and drummer Budgie.
 The latter was recruited to play for their 1979 Join Hands tour: he was originally supposed to be a temporary member but ended up remaining until the band's breakup in 1995.
 The fact that he hooked up with and subsequently married Siouxsie probably helped.

 - Our Banshees Are Louder

-- Scary Scarecrows: "Scarecrow", of course.
+- Scary Scarecrows: "Scarecrow."
 Differs from most examples in that the lyrics have a vaguely sexual subtext.

-- Screw This, I'm Outta Here: Drummer Kenny Morris and guitarist John McKay ditched the group without notice.
+- Screw This, I'm Outta Here!: Drummer Kenny Morris and guitarist John McKay ditched the group without notice after the second album.

-- Stalker with a Crush / Murder Ballad: A favourite lyrical theme, especially notable in "Carcass" and "Head Cut".
+- Stalker With a Crush: A favourite lyrical theme, such as in "Carcass" and "Head Cut."

 - Word Salad Lyrics: You often get the impression Siouxsie's trying to tell you something, but you can't quite figure out what.